pnewsam/style-guide/README.md

 ### Avoid Default Exports

-Default exports introduce the possibility of renames.
+Default exports introduce the possibility of renames, and should be avoided.

 ```tsx
 // DO THIS ✅